alotlikar1010/Job_Portal_Microservices_Web/README.md

 # Job_Portal_Advanced

-# Microservices Artitecture with the use of PERN Stack technologies
+Microservices Artitecture with the use of Postgres, Nextjs, Node.js Stack technologies along with the Kubernetes, Docker and Redis